membraneframework-labs/guide/guide/contributing_guide.md

   - Application: `:membrane_X_format`
   - Format struct: `%Membrane.X{}` (e.g. `%Membrane.AAC{channels: 2}`)
   - Other modules: `Membrane.X.*`, the same namespace as plugins for this format (e.g. `Membrane.AAC.*`)

+## Contributing practices
+When creating contribution:
+- You can open a draft PR right away.
+- If PR solves GH issue, remember to link the issue to the PR (either by adding Closes # and PR number or using the UI)
+- When finished, make a self-review before assigning a reviewer.
+- Remember to watch for comments accidentally marked as outdated and <ins>don't mark someone else's comments as resolved.</ins>
+- When you consider all the comments fixed, re-request the review.
+- Do not force push changes to the reviewed commits - this breaks `changes since last review` functionality on GH
+- Always remove your branch after merging the PR.
+It should happen automatically.
+If not, ask someone with permissions to enable that in settings.